-To back up system data, complete the following two procedures.

-- 1 Perform a data dump to save all system memory to the hard disk. - 2 Perform a ABKO (attended backup) to save the database to a spare set of floppy disks.
+To back up system data, perform a data dump to save all system memory to the hard disk.

 Procedure 2 Performing a data dump

 - 1 Log into the system. - 2 Load the Equipment Data Dump Program (LD 43).
 At the prompt, enter: